pairjacks/poker-cards/README.md

 #### `drawCardsFromDeck`

 Draws n cards from deck without mutating the deck.
-Returned card order tries to represent drawing cards one-by-one, as opposed to cutting off a chunk of cards from the "top" of the deck e.g. when drawing 3:
+Returned card order tries to represent drawing cards one-by-one, as opposed to cutting off a chunk of cards from the top of the deck, **where index 0 represents the top of the deck**. e.g. when drawing 3:

 ```text